Call 0131 523 0440

 If you want to know more about the cost of nursing care, or the cost of dementia care, just get in touch with us here at Randolph Hill.

-We know that care home fees in Scotland can reach over £2,000 per week.
-The weekly cost however for one of our standard rooms here at Randolph Hill is between £1,653 and £1,839*, rising to between £2,163 and £2,240 for our range of deluxe rooms.
+We know that care home fees in Scotland can vary.
+The weekly cost however for one of our standard rooms here at Randolph Hill is between £1,767 and £1,966*, rising to between £2,312 and £2,555 for our range of deluxe rooms.
 These prices vary depending on the choice of room, but no matter which room you choose, the level of care is consistently high.
 Other providers charge different fees, both higher and lower.

 We’re happy to discuss costs for your individual situation and help you to understand what options are available to you and your loved one.